Board of Directors

 A diverse team of volunteers

 Dave Mowat has spent over 30 years working in various capacities at the First Nation level, in Winnipeg, Waabaseemoong, Scugog Island and Alderville.
-He served on the Alderville First Nation Band Council from 2007 to 2015 and was elected Chief of the community in 2019.
+He served on the Alderville First Nation Band Council from 2007 to 2015 and was elected Chief of the community from 2019 to 2023.
 His passion and focus remain researching and understanding the treaty, military, and settlement history of southern Ontario (Upper Canada).

 He was educated in Peterborough, Ontario and later in Winnipeg, Manitoba where he relocated as a young man in the early 1980s, eventually attending the University of Manitoba.